sivaramakrishnan-rajaraman/An-ensemble-of-modality-specific-deep-learning-models-for-improved-TB-detection-in-CXRs/README.md

-# Combination-of-multi-model-knowledge-transfer-and-ensemble-learning-toward-improved-TB-detection in chest radiographs
+# An ensemble of madality-specific deep learning models for improved-TB-detection in chest radiographs

 ## Aim:

-We propose a multi-model knowledge transfer strategy to explore the possibilities of building models that learn generic features from a large-scale collection of CXRs and repurposing them to detect TB-like manifestations.
+We propose a modality-specific knowledge transfer strategy to explore the possibilities of building models that learn generic features from a large-scale collection of CXRs and repurposing them to detect TB-like manifestations.
 We propose model ensembles by combining multiple models, expecting that it would lead to predictions that are better than any individual, constituent model.
 We study the combined benefits of multi-model knowledge transfer and ensemble learning toward improved TB detection in chest radiographs.

 ## Prerequisites: